 I also think that this underscores the importance of being willing to learn outside the classroom.
 Often in math and science courses, time constraints and other factors mean that sometimes educators have no choice but to not include certain subjects in the curriculum.
 This means that if you don’t take the initiative to direct your own learning, then there’s a lot of potentially very interesting and useful knowledge that you’ll miss out on.

-My plan right now is to start doing articles like this more frequently, perhaps two or three times a week, so if you have any subjects that you’d like to know more about, then please feel free to let me know in the comments.
+If you have any subjects that you’d like to know more about, then please feel free to let me know in the comments.